1. Global and Local Equilibrium

 |Even equilibrium thermodynamic teaches us that a supersaturation of point defects encourages the formation of point defect clusters.
 We knew that qualitatively all along - but now we have numbers.|

-vacancy removal be the forming of those clusters.
-Equilibrium is just another
+rate of vacancy removal be the forming of those clusters.
+Equilibrium is just another word

 If one or both of those rates changes for some reason, the concentrations change until a new equilibrium is reached.
 This happens as long as not everything is just "frozen in" because it gets too cold.